TIOBE index: Criticisms

 Maintainers specify that the TIOBE index is "not about the best programming language or the language in which most lines of code have been written", but do claim that the number of web pages may reflect the number of skilled engineers, courses and jobs worldwide.

-In 2012, TIOBE's naming of Objective-C as the "programming language of the year" was challenged, with noted critics advocating for Microsoft's C Sharp.
+In 2012, TIOBE's naming of Objective-C as the "programming language of the year" was challenged, with noted critics advocating for Microsoft's C#.
 Tim Bunce, author of the Perl DBI, has been critical of the index and its methods of ranking.